-Stop Ignoring Chronic Prison Problems
+Rehabilitation Difficult Due To Chronic Prison Problems

 Overcrowding has been an issue in the Dóchas Centre [the women’s prison at Mountjoy] for more than a decade, and is also a chronic problem in Limerick's men’s and women’s prisons.
 By not adhering to the maximum bed capacity limits, the prison service is ignoring the Inspector of Prisons and flouting its own maximum capacity figures for these institutions.

 2017 marked a welcome end to children being detained in adult prisons.
 However, now is the time to outline a plan to address the needs of young and vulnerable adults in detention, which a JCFJ report identified as a particularly vulnerable group

 Posted in Criminality, Prisons and Justice News